N0MoreSecr3ts/wraith/docs/development/roadmap.md

 ### Features
 - [ ] -1 Confidence level loads all signatures
-- [ ] Signature file flag should be a slice
-- [X] Exclude/Include Forks
 - [0] Need to drop in the org in the realtime output
 - [0] Add the status to all functions for use in the web interface*__*
 - [0] Need to find gitlab api endpoint
 - [0] Port gitlab to match G
 - [0] Set the debug like G
-- [0] Remove all print debugging statements
 - [0] Remove all dead code
 - [ ] Change id -> ID
 - [ ] Refactor how we do stats on commits